SBC-Collaboration/LAr10Ana/README.md

 - For MacOS we recommend using the built in "Screen Sharing" software.
 - For Windows we recommend using TigerVNC
+- For Chromebook, try using Remmina (Linux app)

 # Running Analysis on the FermiGrid